AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 1. Clinic manager requests to find patients by medicine using the findmed command
 2. Clinic manager enters medicine names
-3. CLInic searches for patients taking any of the specified medicines
-4. CLInic displays matching patients
+3. CLInic displays matching patients

    Use case ends.